 1. Introduction to Hospitality and Tourism

-The aim of this module is to provide you with an understanding of the nature of hospitality and tourism products from both local and international perspectives.
-It will ensure you acquire a holistic understanding of the hospitality and travel industry including the impacts of hospitality on destination economies, communities and fragile environments.
-You will be expected to take a critical perspective on the effects of hospitality and tourism on your own country, and how hospitality and tourism can have a strategic developmental function.
+The aim of this module is to provide an understanding of the nature of hospitality and its products from a local and international perspective.
+You will get a holistic understanding of the industry, including the impacts of hospitality on destination economies, communities and fragile environments.
+You will be expected to take a critical perspective on the effects of hospitality on your own country and consider how hospitality can have a strategic developmental function.

 2. Food and Safety Management

 The aim of this module is to provide you with the understanding of workplace safety, food handling, responsible alcohol serving, hazardous materials and first aid.
-Upon completion of this module you will be awarded with WHMIS, Food Handlers Certificate, Smart Serve Certificate and First Aid Certificate
+Upon completion of this module, you will be awarded with the Workplace Hazardous Materials Information System (WHMIS), Food Handlers Certificate, Smart Serve Certificate and First Aid Certificate.

 3. Academic & Professional Enhancement Skills in Hospitality and Tourism

-The aim of this module is to provide you with a basic knowledge of how to present yourself within the Canadian business environment in appropriate manner.
-In addition, this module will provide you with a good foundation of soft skills that are required to be successful in modern business world.
+The aim of this module is to provide you with basic knowledge on how to present yourself within the Canadian business environment in an appropriate manner.
+In addition, this module will provide you with a good foundation of soft skills that are required to be successful in the modern business world.